-I own a garden flat in Stoke Gifford, conveyancing formalities finalised 6 years ago.
+I own a split level flat in Stoke Gifford, conveyancing was carried out in 2000.
 Can you give me give me an indication of the likely cost of a lease extension?
-Equivalent properties in Stoke Gifford with an extended lease are worth £195,000.
-The average or mid-range amount of ground rent is £45 invoiced annually.
-The lease ends on 21st October 2081
+Comparable flats in Stoke Gifford with a long lease are worth £180,000.
+The average or mid-range amount of ground rent is £65 yearly.
+The lease runs out on 21st October 2079

-The figure above a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure in the absence of detailed investigations.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information without first seeking the advice of a professional.
+The figure above a general guide to costs for renewing a lease, but we cannot give you the actual costs without more detailed investigations.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There may be other issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Neither should you move forward placing reliance on this information without first seeking the advice of a professional.